-- Registration will not be considered unless accompanied by the enrollment fee.
+- Confirmation of a spot in our program will not be considered unless accompanied by the enrollment fee.
 The enrollment fee is non-refundable.

 - Parents registering their children should enroll during their specific registration period.
 No preference will be given to registrations completed prior to your enrollment period.

 - A current Kentucky certificate of immunization is required before your child can enter the program.
 These can be obtained from your child’s physician or the Health Department.
 Note the expiration date on the form and return new forms to the office as necessary.

 - Enrollment may be terminated if any of the following items occur: the current school year has come to an end; failure to reconcile delinquent tuition after 1 month; failure to abide by ELC policies.

 - To enter the Pre-Kindergarten class, a child must be at least four years old by August 1 of the current school year.
 This follows the Kentucky State Law which requires a child to be 5 years old by August 1 to enter kindergarten beginning with the 2017-2018 school year.
 The child must also be potty trained, wearing regular undergarments (no pull ups).